My Super Ex-Girlfriend

 My Super Ex-Girlfriend is a 2006 American superhero romantic comedy film directed by Ivan Reitman and starring Uma Thurman and Luke Wilson with Anna Faris, Eddie Izzard, Rainn Wilson and Wanda Sykes in supporting roles.
-In the film, when a regular guy (Wilson) dumps a superhero (Thurman) for her neediness, she uses her powers to make his life a living hell.
-The film underperformed at the box office and received mixed reviews from critics, with praise for the novel concept and cast performances, but criticism for its screenplay.
+The film follows a corporate man (Wilson) who dumps his superhero girlfriend (Thurman) for her neediness, after which she uses her powers to ruin his life.
+My Super Ex-Girlfriend was released by 20th Century Fox on July 21, 2006.
+The film received mixed reviews from critics and grossed $61.1 million.

 Plot

 After foiling a purse snatcher who steals Jenny Johnson's purse on the subway, Matthew Saunders becomes her "hero" and starts dating her.
 After several dates, Jenny displays increasingly neurotic and aggressive behavior, becoming more demanding and ultimately injuring Matt and destroying his bed the first time they have sex.

 Soon after, Jenny reveals to him that she is in fact the voluptuous blonde superheroine G-Girl, who received superpowers after being exposed to radiation from a crashed meteorite as a teenager, including supernatural strength, speed, senses and invulnerability, along with flight, super breath and heat vision.
 She becomes more controlling after revealing her powers and Matt is overwhelmed.

 Hannah Lewis, Matt's beautiful co-worker, flirts with him, although she is going out with a handsome but shallow underwear model.
 As their friendship develops further, and after becoming aggravated with Jenny's escalating jealousy, Matt ends their relationship.

 An enraged Jenny vows to make Matt regret it.
 She uses her superpowers to publicly embarrass him, throwing his car into space and eventually causing him to lose his job as an architect by stripping him naked during an important meeting.

 Professor Bedlam was formerly Jenny's high school boyfriend, Barry Lambert.
 While about to become intimate they were interrupted by the crash of the meteor.
-He saw her obtain superpowers, then watched and became embittered as she ignored him for other guys, something her new charisma made possible.
+He saw her obtain superpowers, then watched and became embittered as she ignored him for other men, something her new charisma made possible.
 Consequently, he studied to be a supervillain and is now G-Girl's nemesis.

 Bedlam contacts Matt to enlist his aid in defeating her.
 He refuses and makes plans to leave the city.
 As Matt does, Hannah contacts him.
 She has broken up with her cheating boyfriend, and after confessing their feelings to each other, they end up sleeping together.